ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/methodology.md

 Before migrating to Arm, it is important to understand the original platform environment to build, run and develop the application.

-- What is the original platform architecture (e.g. x86_64)?
-- Does the application benefit from hardware acceleration (e.g. Nvidia GPU)?
 - What OS does the application run on?
 - Does the application run in a virtual machine or a software container?
 - What is the application's source langage?
+- Does the application use any intrinsics or assembly code?
 - Is the application built natively or cross-compiled?
 - What are the application's system dependencies?
 Does the application use external libraries?
 - How is the application built (e.g. configuration) and which tools are used (e.g. compilers)?
+- Does the application benefit from hardware acceleration (e.g. Nvidia GPU)?

 These questions help draw a picture of the migration process to identify: